Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/ExtractPoints/documentation.md

 ### Note(s)

-* Other names for this node include: Extract points, Isoparm, NURBS.
+* Other names for this node include: Extract points, Isoparm, and NURBS.

 ### Example(s)